On the Unruh effect, trajectories and information: Introduction

+The Unruh effect \cite{Unruh1976} is the phenomenon that accelerated observers experience radiation even when inertial observers experience the vacuum state.
+In particular, uniformly accelerated observers are predicted to experience thermal radiation that is proportional to the acceleration.
+The Unruh effect is important in part due to its relation, via the equivalence principle, to the Hawking effect of black holes.
+Indeed, similar questions can be asked regarding both the Unruh and Hawking effects.

+In particular, there is the question to what extent Hawking radiation is modulated as the size of a black hole changes due to infalling matter, and how much information, therefore, Hawking radiation carries about the infalling matter.
+Here, we will not address this question, see, e.g., \cite{Carney2017,strominger2017,marolf2017,Pati2007,Giddings2006}, but we will study the similar question to what extent Unruh radiation is modulated by changes in the acceleration of a trajectory and how much information, therefore, Unruh radiation carries about the trajectory.
+Indeed, Unruh radiation generally cannot be expected to be thermal when the detector's acceleration is non-uniform (and/or only temporarily switched on) as this introduces new scales that can affect the spectrum.
+In fact, it is the nontriviality of the spectrum in the case of non-uniform acceleration that allows one to reconstruct the trajectories, as we will here show.

+To this end, we use that, mathematically, the Unruh effect can be traced to the fact that wave forms that consists of positive frequencies which vary in time must also possess negative frequencies in its Fourier transform, and vice versa, i.e., that, e.g., a chirp of the form $\e^{\rmi\alpha t^2}$ for $\alpha>0$ contains in its Fourier decomposition finite contributions from plane waves $\e^{\rmi\omega t}$ with $\omega <0$.
+We calculate the trajectories that maximally modulate the Unruh spectrum, and that may, therefore, be useful to improve the experimental accessibility of the Unruh effect.
+We also show that, for any arbitrarily accelerated trajectory, the excitations and field quanta created by the Unruh effect carry sufficient information to reconstruct the trajectory.

-From the perspective of the Unruh effect, there is indeed reason to expect that horizon radiation can be modulated significantly by variations in the acceleration or, via the equivalence principle, by variations in a black hole's surface gravity.
-To see this, we begin by recalling the mechanism behind the Unruh effect.
-First, any quantum system that can act as a detector of field quanta must contain a charge in order to couple to the field.
-As the detector is accelerated so is its charge and it will, therefore, radiate, i.e, it will excite the quantum field.
-The quantum field backreacts by exciting the detector, which is then interpreted as the detector registering Unruh radiation.
-The formation of a horizon is not strictly necessary for the Unruh effect to occur.
+We begin by considering why there is reason to expect that the Unruh effect can be modulated significantly by variations in the acceleration of the trajectory.
+To this end, we recall that any quantum system that can act as a detector of field quanta must contain a charge in order to couple to the field.
+As the detector is accelerated so is its charge and the detector will, therefore, generally radiate, i.e, it will excite the quantum field.
+Vice versa, through the same interaction Hamiltonian, the quantum field can and generally will excite the detector.
+This can be interpreted as the detector registering Unruh radiation, see e.g., \cite{Birrell1984}.
+For comparison, in the case of accelerated classical charges, effects such as the Abraham Lorentz force \cite{abraham02} or Feynman and Wheeler's radiation resistance \cite{radresistance} are known to be sensitive to variations in acceleration.
+It is plausible, therefore, that also the Unruh effect can be significantly modulated by variations in a particle detector's acceleration, i.e., by higher-than-second derivatives in the detector's trajectory.
+For prior work on the Unruh effect for non-uniform acceleration, see, in particular, \cite{Barbado2012a,Lynch2015,Smerlack2015,AasenPRL,Aida2014,Doukas2013,Lin2017,Ostapchuk2011}.